I’ve always had a love-hate relationship with competitions.

 SOVAS™ membership ranges from $125 per year (Basic Package) to a $5,000 Platinum Package.
 Five grand may seem a lot, but for that you’ll get a Voice Arts™ Awards statuette named and presented in your honor, and a Special Education Scholarship offered in your name (among other perks).

 On a side note, the cost of the competition does not end there.
 Many competitions require that the nominees/winners attend the awards ceremony.
 I’d consider the cost of travel, meals, accommodations, and of work lost because you’re attending the event, as part of the expenses.
+A few of this year’s winners flew in from the United Kingdom.

-Some of the Awards will be presented during a Gala on November 9th, at the Museum of the Moving Image in New York.
+Some of the Awards were presented during a Gala on November 9th, at the Museum of the Moving Image in New York.
 Early Bird tickets go for $225 each.
 The Sumner M. Redstone Theater seats 267.
 Let’s assume SOVAS™ sells 175 tickets.
 That alone should bring in almost forty thousand dollars.

 “In the event that any individual category attracts fewer than 4 entries the organizer reserves the right to withdraw that category from the competition.
 In this event, the participating companies will receive a credit towards future entry fees.
 No cash refund will be given.”